Submarine Ring of Fire 2006 Explorers

 Western Washington University

 Richard Davis is a graduate student in biology at Western Washington University with Dr. Craig Moyer.
 His research concentrates on microbial community diversity, emphasizing the spatial and temporal dynamics of microbial mat communities at hydrothermal vents.
-During this cruise, Richard will prepare samples of microbial mats for later DNA extraction, and will also attempt to culture novel chemoautotrophic microbes from the microbial mats.
+During this cruise, Davis will prepare samples of microbial mats for later DNA extraction, and will also attempt to culture novel chemoautotrophic microbes from the microbial mats.

 Nick DeardorffNick Deardorff